 Click a location on the interactive US map to see which languages are spoken there and by how many people.
 Also, search by state, county, city, town or zip code to learn which languages and how many speakers of each are found there.
 The site is limited to the 30 most common languages.

-Find international newspapers arranged by region then by country or state (US).
+Find international newspapers (also magazines, radio and TV) arranged by region then by country or state (US).